BoisterousCoder/RustyChat/README.md

 ## How do you use it:

-This app depends on the Rust programming language, and node js.
+This app depends on the Rust programming language, and Awaita for the GUI.

-It uses port 4000 to communicate with the server, so it will have to be opened locally.
+It uses port 4000 to communicate with the Firebase server, so it will have to be opened.
+Note: The firebase server is just to setup the peer to peer connections and doesn't see any real data

 ## Required Libraries for building outside of npm and cargo
 - [Libadwaita](https://gtk-rs.org/gtk4-rs/stable/latest/book/libadwaita.html#libadwaita)